Clemcy9/shopping-cart/README.md

 export { UseCartToggle, CartContext, ToggleContext };
 ```

-imported the custom created context api and used in app component
+ii.imported the custom created context api and used in app component

 ```js
 <UseCartToggle>